Event-Horizon-Games/.github/profile/README.md

 [Join Our Discord!](https://discord.com/invite/FMp2zhT)
 # Event Horizon Games
 Basically just me at the moment doing fun projects to keep me busy.
-Looking at getting a group of creative people together to get into game devleopment.
+Looking at getting a group of creative people together to get into game development.
 Reach out to my twitter or email if ur interested :).